At our Delta dental office, our dentist perform a number of oral surgery procedures to help treat dental issues and improve your oral health.

 What is Oral Surgery?

-While we always employ the least invasive treatment possible for any given dental issue, in some cases, less invasive treatment options are just not sufficient and oral surgery is needed.
+While we aim to employ the least invasive treatment we can for any given dental issue, in some cases, less invasive treatment options are not sufficient and oral surgery is needed.

 While we always prefer to save a natural tooth, in some cases this is not feasible.
 If a tooth is too severely damaged due do injury, gum disease or decay, your dentist may need to remove it surgically.